hazae41/saumon/README.md

 #### Top-level definition when calling in-file macros

-In-file macro functions SHOULD be defined at top-level to avoid name conflicts
+When calling an in-file macro, it SHOULD be defined at top-level to avoid name conflicts

 This is because the parser can't do code analysis to find which macro you want to use